Want a cozy warming drink? Try a tea latte! Here are all the best tea latte recipes with the perfect frothy foam topping.

 Are you a tea latte lover?
 This tasty beverage may not have an ounce of coffee, but it’s become a coffeehouse masterpiece.
 There’s nothing better than cozying up to a great tea latte, especially in cool weather.
 Did you know you can bring the magic of the coffeeshop right into your home?
 It’s easy to make a tea latte: all you’ve got to do is perfect the art of milk frothing, and you’re in business.

-There are lots of different tea lattes: from a straight Tea Latte to that famous spin on masala chai, the Chai Latte (and everything in between).
+There are lots of different tea lattes: from a Tea Latte with hot tea to that famous spin on masala chai, the Chai Latte (and everything in between).
 No matter what drink you choose: we guarantee it will be delicious.

 And now…the best tea latte recipes to try!